No products in the cart.

 Part 4: The Heart of FReak-O-Boost

-BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford's 2011+ F-150 EcoBoost - and the all new 2016+ GT supercar.
-BW's K-series turbochargers have long proven themselves to generate dependable boost and great value for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, GM, BMW and more.
-Ford's Longitudinal EcoBoost 3.5L engines found in F-150 and GT supercar use BW's latest generation turbine wheel aerodynamics and CFD-optimized housings.
-F150's turbos are notably detuned to have a max combined flow rate of ~50lb/min at full tilt.
-They work well for daily duty and respond nicely to bolt-on mods, but won't allow this truck to really stretch it's legs with our lofty future goals.
+BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford’s EcoBoost F150.
+BW’s K-series turbochargers have long proven themselves to generate dependable boost and great value for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, GM, BMW and more.
+Ford’s Longitudinal EcoBoost 3.5L engines use BW’s latest generation KOCG turbine wheel aerodynamics with CFD-optimized housings.
+F150 turbos are conservatively detuned to have a max combined flow rate of ~50lb/min at full tilt.
+They work well for daily duty and respond nicely to bolt-on mods, but won’t allow this truck to really stretch it’s legs with our lofty future goals.